Kequc/kequtest/readme.md

 `util.mock.stop`

-Target to stop mocking.
+Stops mocking a specific target.
 Mocks are automatically stopped at the end of the current block.

 `util.mock.stopAll`

-Stops all module mocking.
+Stops mocking all modules.

 ## Uncache

 `util.uncache`

-Clear a module from cache at the given target, this will cause it to be loaded again the next time.
+Clear a module at a target from the cache, this will force the module to be loaded again when needed.

 ## Eslint